awsdocs/amazon-eks-user-guide/doc_source/coredns-autoscaling.md

    aws eks describe-addon —cluster-name my-cluster —addon-name coredns —query addon.addonVersion —output text
    ```

    If a version number is returned, you have the Amazon EKS type of the add\-on installed on your cluster\.
 If an error is returned, you don't have the Amazon EKS type of the add\-on installed on your cluster\.
-Complete the remaining steps of the procedure [Creating the Amazon EKS Pod Identity Agent](pod-id-agent-setup.md#pod-id-agent-add-on-create)\.
+Complete the remaining steps of the procedure [Creating the Amazon EKS add\-on](managing-coredns.md#coredns-add-on-create) to replace the self\-managed version with the Amazon EKS add\-on\.

 1. Ensure that your EKS Add\-on for CoreDNS is at a version the same or higher than the minimum EKS Add\-on version\.